open-data-toronto/docker-local-environment/README.md

 This tutorial covers the steps necessary for running a local development environment that replicates the set up used by Toronto Open Data.
 At a high level, the components in this environment include:

-1. CKAN: the data layer where the datasets and catalogue are stored
+1. *CKAN*: the data layer where the datasets and catalogue are stored
-2. WordPress: the presentation layer that displays the information from CKAN.
+2. *WordPress*: the presentation layer that displays the information from CKAN.
 This is the page end-users visit.
-3. Development instances: used for consistent development within Open Data.
-So far these include an Ubuntu instance running Jupyter Lab, ann an Alpine instance running NodeJS.

 ## 1. Requirements
 ### 1.1.
 Folder structure